Times, Sunday Times to cut jobs

 The company source said there had been some discussion of consolidating back office functions of the two papers but such plans were not going forward.
 The source said business staff and budgets at the papers were already being trimmed.

-That source went on to say that the papers would retain their current section architecture and denied rumors circulating among some staff that pages in some sections will be reduced.
+That source went on to say that the papers would retain their current section architecture and denied rumours circulating among some staff that pages in some sections will be reduced.

 The company source added that no commensurate cuts are expected at Murdoch's remaining tabloid paper, the six-day daily The Sun.